couchbaselabs/cblite-tests/README.md

+**THIS IS DEPRECATED, DO NOT USE -- SEE https://github.com/couchbaselabs/sync-gateway-tests**

 ## Mobile API tests

 Since mobile is all about a ReST protocol for sync, we can test it at the ReST level.